Our Animals

 SQUIRREL GLIDER

-Found in Eucalyptus forests and woodlands along the East coast of Australia and into parts of SA.
+Blossom is one of our Squirrel Gliders, found in Eucalyptus forests and woodlands along the East coast of Australia and into parts of SA.
 They’re a nocturnal Marsupial Mammal feeding on insects, nectar and pollen as well as sap and resin off the trees.
-They have a gliding membrane which extends from their front toe to their back foot which allows them to glide up to 50m.
+They have a gliding membrane which extends from their front toe to their back foot which allows them to glide up to 60m.
+Females have a pouch, making them a Marsupial.

 MATILDA

-Found along the East Coast of Australia Mainly eat flowers, plants, fruits and shrubs.
+Mathilda is one of our Common Ringtail Possums, found along the East Coast of Australia.
+They feed on leaves including Eucalyptus leaves, flowers, fruits and shrubs.
 They are nocturnal and build a nest to live in called a “Dray”.
+The females have a pouch, making them a Marsupial.

 POPCORN